Glossary of wrist movements

 The anatomy of the wrist joint

-To understand how wrist movements occur within the wrist joint (from an anatomical perspective) consider the following diagram.
+To understand how wrist movements occur within the wrist joint (from an anatomical perspective) consider the following photo showing the wrist bones.

 Hinging movements of the wrist (palmar flexion and dorsiflexion) occur partly at the level of the radio-carpal joint and partly at the level of the intercarpal joint (primarily between the lunate bone and the capitellum bone).
 Homer Kelley in his "The Golfing Machine" book doesn't use the term "hinging" with respect to wrist movements.
 He uses the term "bent" to signify a dorsiflexed (cupped, scooped) wrist, "arched" to signify a palmar flexed (bowed) wrist, and "flat" to to signify a neutral wrist position (a wrist that is neither dorsiflexed or palmar flexed).